 How is Porcelain Tile Rated for Water Absorption?

-Along with hardness and slip resistance, water absorption is an important thing to consider when shopping for porcelain tile.
+Along with hardness and slip resistance, water absorption is an important quality to consider when shopping for porcelain tile.
 The American National Standards Institute (ANSI) has developed a rating system for the moisture absorption of tiles.
 These rating are assigned based on a procedure that tests the tile’s permeability to water.
 It consists of boiling the tile in water and measuring its gain in weight from the original dry state.

 Water absorption rates are a measurement of how much moisture a specific type of porcelain tile is likely to absorb on an ongoing basis.
 Some types of tiles may crack if the moisture penetration is too high.
 The four different ratings for tile moisture absorption are: